holtbakk/B2BDC/README.md

 # B2BDC
-Handeling External Identities / B2B direct connect
+Adding B2B direct connect organizations is a tedious and error-prone task, so a script should handle this much better.